nebuly-ai/nos/docs/en/docs/dynamic-gpu-partitioning/configuration.md

 The GPU Partitioner determines the most proper partitioning plan to apply by considering the possible MIG geometries allowed each of the GPU models present in the cluster.

-You can set the MIG geometries supported by each GPU model by editing the `nos-gpu-partitioner.knownMigGeometries` value of the [installation chart](../helm-charts/nos/README.md).
+You can set the MIG geometries supported by each GPU model by editing the `gpuPartitioner.knownMigGeometries` value of the [installation chart](../helm-charts/nos/README.md).

 You can edit this file to add new MIG geometries for new GPU models, or to edit the existing ones according